qwertystop/scrub/NOTES.md

   - Has a list of functions following Rule API
   - Has an automatic update function
   - Responds to messages passed from UI forwarder
+  - Has a location, but relative to the Zone
 - Rule system
  - Rule API
   - foo({:tag, pid}, {:tag, pid}, :samezone) # (or :connzone)
-  - Given two objects with specific tags, call some specified functions
+  - Given two objects with specific tags, send messages to those objects
-  - Very open-ended
+  - Objects should handle those messages appropriately
   - Each update, all Zones try to call rules for all object pairs
   - Game should have a single Rules module to leverage pattern-matching
 - UI Forwarder